-r Format Control - Rounding
+5.5.2.18. r Format Control - Rounding

 The rounding edit descriptors are valid in format processing, such as in a READ or WRITE statement.
 The specific rounding mode takes effect immediately when encountered, and stays in effect until either another descriptor is encountered or until the end of the READ and WRITE statement.
-Table 5.3 lists the edit descriptors associated with rounding.
+The following table lists the edit descriptors associated with rounding.